 The Company recognizes, defers, and classifies the timing of deferred revenues from the sale of its products based on the release date, technical support obligations and timing of its performance obligations.
-The technical support obligations are estimated based on our internal estimates of the average period a player is expected to play the game.
+The technical support obligations are estimated based on our estimated service period, as determined below.
 These estimates will vary by platform and could change from period to period depending on user trends.
 An increase in use estimate could result in a reclassification of deferred revenues from short term to long term and extend the period over which we would recognize said revenue resulting in a lower net income in future periods.
 Changes in estimates of our release schedule may also affect the classification of short and long term deferred revenues and the rate at which deferred revenue is recognized, which could have a material impact on the Company's condensed consolidated financial statements.